E-commerce Website Design: 15 Key Factors for Success!Orhun Karadag

 It is essential to offer a great mobile experience for potential customers.
 A mobile-friendly website refers that it can easily be viewed and used on a mobile device., It is a pivotal element to provide mobile users a good experience to better conversions since mobile devices have become the most common way that people browse a website.

+Make sure your website is optimized for mobile devices.
+Google switched to mobile-first indexing as of September 2020.
+Also, most people now use their mobile devices to access e-commerce websites.
 The entire mobile experience has to be perfect.
 Why?
 85% of adults say a business or e-commerce website should provide an experience as well as its desktop version.
 Even more, 50% of adults say they will use a business’ products or services less often if their website isn’t mobile-friendly.

 Having a mobile-friendly website positively affects SEO as well.
 Google has switched to mobile-first indexing in 2018.
 This means the search engine results started to be determined based on the content offered by the mobile version of a website’s pages.
+If your current website is not mobile-friendly, you may find it challenging to redesign your new website for mobile devices.
+But keep in mind that this helps SEO as well as providing a better customer experience.

 3) SEO-Ready Web Design

-As we just mentioned website speed and mobile-friendliness affect the SEO success of your e-commerce website.
+As we just mentioned website speed and mobile friendliness affect the SEO success of your e-commerce website.
 But that’s not all for the e-commerce SEO.

-For an SEO ready website, you need to care about factors such as having a strong technical SEO foundation, search engine friendly URL structure and schema markup.
+For an SEO-ready website, you need to care about factors such as having a strong technical SEO foundation, search engine-friendly URL structure and schema markup.
 Investment in SEO will return as more relevant traffic and more conversions from organic search!

 4) Easy Check-out